SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 	*  Rho-dependent terminators — activate cofactor named rho + unwind the transcribed RNA-DNA hybrid
 * In Eukarotes
 	* Pol I genes — transcription stopped through termination factor by unwindng the transcribed RNA-DNA hybrid
-	* Pol II genes — don't stop until the ned, but a polymerase has a "cleavage" mechnisum that clips the end out using a poly(A) tail consesus sequence
+	* Pol II genes — don't stop until the end, but a polymerase has a "cleavage" mechanism that clips the end out using a poly(A) tail consensus sequence
-	*

 ### Before we continue, two words
 - *Non-coding sequence*: metadata for DNA for the processors